Arabian-vACC/library/docs/aerodrome/al-maktoum/aor.md

-# 5. Appendix - Areas of Responsibility
+# 2. Areas of Responsibility
 ## 5.1 Use of Diagrams
 Areas indicated in a solid colour are the sole responsibility of the respective AIR controller.
 GMC shall expect traffic to only be handed off once at the boundary of these areas.
 Transfer of control shall be initiated by GMC before aircraft reach the boundary of these areas.